ast0414/semit/docs/index.md

     Source: https://towardsdatascience.com/auto-encoder-what-is-it-and-what-is-it-used-for-part-1-3e5c6f017726
 </p>

-* Encoder: the neural network responsible that is responsible for learning how to perform dimensionality reduction and produce a representation  of the reduced data
+* Encoder: the neural network responsible for reducing dimensionality of the input data
-* Bottleneck (latent space): the representation, in the form of a vector, of the input after compression is performed
+* Bottleneck (latent space): the reduced vector representation of the input after the compression
 * Decoder: the neural network responsible for reproducing the original input from the bottleneck

-Essentially, dimensionality reduction is performed through the training of the encoder and decoder in order to tune the neural networks' parameters and minimize reconstruction loss (which is typically represented as the mean squared error) between input and output.
-While autoencoders have been used and proven to be effective models for data compression, they cannot be used to generate new content just by having the decoder taking a sample vector within the latent space.
+Training of autoencoders typically done by minimizing the reconstruction loss, e.g., mean squared error, between the input and the output (the reconstructed input).

+While autoencoders have been proven to be effective models for data compression, they cannot be used to generate new content just by having the decoder taking a sample vector from the latent space.
 This stems from the lack of regularization of the latent space by the autoencoder, whose learning and training processes direct towards the single goal of encoding and decoding the input.
 With the latent space constructed as distinct clusters by the encoder, thus exhibiting discontinuities, random sampling from such latent space and feeding it back into the decoder will result in non-meaningful output.

+#### Variational Autoencoders

-Variational Autoencoder (VAE) is a specific framework within "generative modeling", which in itself, is an area of machine learning that deals with distribution models of data points within a high dimensional space.
-While structurally similar to an autoencoder, by which it also contains an encoder, decoder and latent space, to accomplish the generative process, VAE's encoder produces a distribution (enforced to approximate a standard normal distribution) within the latent space rather than encoding a vector representation (2).
+Variational Autoencoder (VAE) is a specific framework of "generative modeling" that deals with probabilistic distribution models of data points in the latent space.
+While structurally similar to an autoencoder, the encoder of VAE produces a distribution within the latent space rather than encoding a vector representation directly.
+This latent distribution is enforced to approximate a prior including but not limited to a normal distribution.

 <p align="center">
     <img src="assets/images/vae.png" alt="VAE" />